Netflix/falcor/model.md

 (Example demonstrating that when we use set value to set the done property of the second two due to false, we get done:true when we read it from both places in the to do list)

-Note that in the example operations above we use a path which extends *beyond* the reference object in the cereal graph.
+Note that in the example operations above we use a path which extends *beyond* the reference object in the JSON Graph.
 However instead of short-circuiting and returning the reference, the Model *follows* the path in the reference and continues evaluating the remaining keys and the path at the location referred to by the path in the reference.
 In the next section we will explain how models evaluate paths against JSON and JSON Graph objects.

 ### Path Evaluation and JSON Graph

-When evaluating paths against a serial object, the Falcor model starts at the root of its associated JSON object and continues looking up keys until it arrives at a value type.
+When evaluating paths against a JSON object, the Falcor model starts at the root of its associated JSON object and continues looking up keys until it arrives at a value type.

 (Example of looking up a path using get value)